ID CHECK FOR AES ATTACHMENT for DOCUSIGN SIGNATURE

 3.3 Customer is responsible for the accuracy and completeness of the information sent to DocuSign for the issuing of Certificates.
 DocuSign disclaims all liability regarding the accuracy of the Signer Information communicated by Customer and Signer.

-4. DOCUSIGN RESPONSIBILITIES.
+4. DOCUSIGN RESPONSIBILITIES

 4.1 Trust Service Provider (TSP).
-DocuSign shall make commercially reasonable efforts to: (a) ensure it and its Affiliates’ data centers and information technology are secure and trustworthy; and (b) verify each Signer’s name against a copy of a valid official ID document provided by Signer within the Service; and (c) ensure that electronic signatures created with the Service, subject to the Customer fulfilling its responsibilities under this Service Attachment, will conform with the definitions of advanced electronic signature set out in Article 3-11 of eIDAS.
+DocuSign shall make commercially reasonable efforts to: (a) ensure it and its Affiliates’ data centers and information technology are secure and trustworthy; (b) verify each Signer’s name against a copy of a valid official ID document provided by Signer within the Service; and (c) ensure that electronic signatures created with the Service, subject to the Customer fulfilling its responsibilities under this Service Attachment, will conform with the definitions of advanced electronic signature set out in Article 3-11 of eIDAS.

 4.2 Certification Services.
 DocuSign France, in its capacity as CA and RA, shall be responsible for the proper functioning of the Service’s components and the compliance of its Certificate management system and procedures with the provisions set forth in applicable Certificate Policy(ies).
 DocuSign France shall technically manage the lifecycle of Certificates throughout their validity period in accordance with the terms and conditions defined in the applicable Certificate Policies.

-6. INCIDENT REPORT.
+6. INCIDENT REPORT

 6.1 Customer acknowledges that DocuSign France, as TSP, must report certain incidents to its supervisory body (ANSSI).
-Customer shall notify DocuSign within 24 hours of discovering a Major Security Incident or Vulnerability (“Incident Report”).
+Customer shall notify DocuSign within twenty-four (24) hours of discovering a Major Security Incident or Vulnerability (“Incident Report”).
 Notwithstanding this Section 6.1, Customer is not obligated to report a Vulnerability to DocuSign if a patch to the Vulnerability exists and Customer deploys such patch to all affected systems within three (3) days of discovering such Vulnerability.